 The aqualung or first regulator created in the 1950’s enabled the formation of the sport of scuba diving and allowed divers to stay underwater while breathing compressed air.
 Without the regulator there would be no scuba.
 The word SCUBA is an acronym meaning self contained breathing apparatus.
 The very first regulators were a 1 stage design taking compressed air and delivering it into the diver’s mouth at ambient pressure.
 Modern regulators use a 1st stage to take tank pressure of 2000-3000 psi to around 140psi.
 Then the 2nd stage (the part that goes into your mouth takes the 140psi and reduces it to ambient pressure depending on the depth you are underwater.
 The deeper you go the more pressure the regulator will release.
 At full pressure a scuba tank could allow you to go almost 7,000 feet deep!

 The mask is one of the first things that you will be putting on while gearing up for your Kona Diving adventure.
 To see the underwater world around you a mask is necessary.
 The most important consideration when getting a mask is fit.
 If the mask doesn’t fit your face properly it can leak.
 This means you will constantly be clearing the water out as it comes in.
 This can get really annoying.
+After fit we recommend selecting by other features such as price, color, and style.
+A snorkel is not necessary for scuba diving but it can come in handy if you get stuck in a current and need to surface swim back to the boat or shore.

 5. Diving Cylinder/Tank

 One of the most important pieces of gear in term of fit.
 The wetsuit serves many functions.
+Wetsuits keep you warm, protect you from getting scratched up on the reef, keep the sun off your skin, and provide positive bouyancy on the surface.

 Alright, so those are all the basic equipment and gear that you will be making use of while Kona Diving.
 Now that you’re familiar with them, What are you waiting for?
 Come over to us at the Kona Honu Divers and we will fulfil all of your diving needs with your safety and satisfaction as our top priority.
 Hope to see you by the coast soon!